malkidilhara99/University_Course_Management_System/DEPLOYMENT.md

 ## Step 1: Prepare the Repository

-Make sure all your changes are committed and pushed to GitHub:
+Make sure all changes are committed and pushed to GitHub:

 ```bash
 git add .